PRECIOUS-Gold rebounds on weak dollar, market eyes Fed meeting

 an ounce.

-March 15-16, after it lifted rates for the first time in nearly
+meeting on March 15-16.
+The Fed lifted rates for the first time

 deposit rates, ECB President Mario Draghi on Thursday signalled